-Teen Literature: The KSU Library System holds a collection of select teen monographs, maintained by the Collection Development Unit.
+Teen Literature: The KSU Library System holds a collection of select teen monographs, maintained by the Teen Literature Selector.
 The collection supports the curriculum taught by the KSU Bagwell College of Education.

-Textbooks: The KSU Library System is not required to purchase textbooks assigned by faculty for academic courses.
-Purchase requests will be evaluated on a case by case basis, depending on the availability of funds.
+Textbooks: The KSU Library System does not purchase textbooks assigned by faculty for academic courses.
 Textbooks ordered by the Teacher Resource and Activity Corner (TRAC) are items used to support the training of teachers and the education curriculum.
 They are listed in the library's online catalog.
 Special dispensation has been made to supply library staff with textbooks for courses in which they are currently enrolled.
-Requests should be made to the Department of Library Resources shared email account.
+Requests should be made to the Director of Collection Development.